 Cheesy isn’t usually a compliment, but when it comes to these divinely spicy little cookies it most certainly is.
-Great with soups, they make an easy savory high-calorie snack during treatment.
-The capsaicin in the cayenne that gives these cookies a kick has strong anti-inflammatory properties, a good thing.
+These Chive Cayenne Shortbread Cookies are great with soups.
+The capsaicin in the cayenne... that gives these cookies a kick has strong anti-inflammatory properties, a good thing.
 Try them!

 Use whole wheat pastry flour if you want a higher fiber content.
 It substitutes well for all purpose flour.